My Franke Corinthian Tap is leaking – how do I fix it ?

 If your Corinthian Tap is leaking from the Hot side then usually replacing the hot valve will solve this.
 It is a little bit trickier if your Corinthian Tap is dripping from the cold side – which is dripping – filtered cold or mains cold or both ?

-2. The other issue is for you to establish is whether or not you have the triflow version or the filter flow version of this tap as both look identical But the earlier Triflow Model had coloured Blue, Red and Green indicators on the handles (levers) which are NOT on the later FilterFlow model (which has the Letter F, H and C on the white ceramic handle instead).
+2. The other issue is for you to establish is whether you have the triflow version or the filter flow version of this tap as both look identical.
+However the earlier Triflow Model had coloured Blue, Red and Green indicators on the handles (levers) which are NOT on the later FilterFlow model (which has the Letter F, H and C on the white ceramic handle instead).

 Corinthian Filterflow Handle Cold Close Up